CiscoCloud/distributive/README.md

 ---------------------
 To install the development version (potentially unstable):
  1. Clone this repo: `git clone https://github.com/CiscoCloud/distributive`
+ 2. Install godep: `go get github.com/tools/godep`
- 2. Get some dependancies: `go get github.com/CiscoCloud/distributive/workers && go get github.com/CiscoCloud/distributive/wrkutils`.
+ 3. Get some dependancies: `go get github.com/CiscoCloud/distributive/workers && go get github.com/CiscoCloud/distributive/wrkutils`.
- 3. `go build`
+ 4. Build it with: `go build`
- 4. Follow the "Usage" instructions below
+ 5. Follow the "Usage" instructions below

 We also provide premade RPM packages on [Bintray][bintray] for versioned releases.
 You can view the RPM source and build RPM snapshots at